 How Search Engine Crawler Picks the Right Content for the exact queries?

-There are many factors involved in picking up your content like the content you wrote, the quality of work, relevancy of the content, and the keyword placements.
+There are many factors involved in picking up your content like the content you wrote, the quality of work, the relevancy of the content, and the keyword placements.

 You must stand out from your competitors by providing the best content; it is still the initial dot point for any successful SEO results.